openlyrics/openlyrics/docs/source/dataformat.rst

 Verse Parts (Groups of Lines)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the term *verse parts* or *group of lines* could be misleading but It was hard to find any other meaningful name for this feature.

-This feature means the ability marking words for different groups of people.
-For example some words should be sung by men and some by women.

-This feature is the reason why there is the tag ``<lines>``.
-This ability is implemented by adding attribute ``part=""`` to the tag ``<lines>``.
-The value of this attribute is any arbitrary text.
+In some songs, certain lines or sections of the song may be sung by a particular group of people.
+For example, some songs contain sections where only the men or only the women sing.
+The ``part`` attribute, attached to the ``<lines>`` tag, marks these different sections (or parts) of songs.
+The value of this attribute is can be any arbitrary text.

-Example of lyrics containing one verse with some words for men and soe word for women::
+For example, a song containing one verse with some words for men and some words for women::

     <lyrics>